PaulEnglert/ML/README.md

 ## Neural Networks
 * restricted boltzmann machine with dynamic numbers of hidden neurons
-* single layer perceptron (binary and multinominal classification)
+* single layer perceptron (binary classification, multinominal classification has to be done with a one vs all strategy)

 ## Development Notes